 Electronically file the Form 10F

-If the TRC does not have all the essential details, such as the IAX identification number, nationality, and other relevant information, this information will be filed electronically through Form 10F.
+Suppose the TRC does not have all the essential details, such as the tax identification number, nationality, and other relevant information.
+In that case, this information will be filed electronically through Form 10F on the income tax portal.
 You can register on the e-portal even if you do not have a Permanent Account Number (PAN) and make the necessary filing by selecting the option "NRI not holding and not required to have PAN."

 Get The Documents Right